 Making your own stock is not just for delicious flavor, it’s a health thing because when you make your own stock, you also get all the nutrients out of the meat and vegetables and that is a good thing.

-This beef stock was used to make a delicious (and easy) French onion soup, recipe will be posted soon.
+This beef stock was used to make a delicious French onion soup.
+Now this is a soup you must make.

 - 2 1/2 pounds beef marrow bones